zxcalc/book/README.md

 ## An Introduction to the ZX-Calculus and Quantum Compilation
 ### By Aleks Kissinger and John van de Wetering

-In this repository you can find the newest preprint version of the book *Picturing Quantum Software: An Introduction to the ZX-Calculus and Quantum Compilation*, written by Aleks Kissinger and John van de Wetering.
-You can download the full PDF under _Releases_ on the right side of this page.
+In this repository you can find the newest preprint version of the book *Picturing Quantum Software: An Introduction to the ZX-Calculus and Quantum Compilation*, written by Aleks Kissinger and John van de Wetering. <b>Download the latest version of the PDF [here](https://github.com/zxcalc/book/releases/latest), or under _Releases_ on the right side of this page.</b>

 This copy is provided under the Creative Commons [Attribution-NonCommercial 4.0 International Licence](https://creativecommons.org/licenses/by-nc/4.0/), meaning you are free to distribute copies and adapt the material, as long as you give appropriate credit to the source material and do not use the material for commercial purposes.